 It’s a similar comparison for sellers.
 While Xome offers the possibility of a bidding war to sellers, the reality is that Xome’s small community of bidders makes that bidding war less likely than if the property was exposed to the larger buying public.
 A Clever agent, on the other hand, is a top-rated local agent with a proven track record.
 They’ll know exactly how to maximize your home’s appeal, what kind of buyer is likely to be interested in it, and even the best day to put it on the market.
 Clever doesn’t offer any auctions, but the truth is, they’re much more likely to set off a bidding war, simply because your home will be seen by far more people than it would on Xome’s platform.

 The best part?
-Clever does it for a low, flat fee of $3,000, or 1% if your home sells for $350,000.
+Clever does it for a low fee 1.5%.
 That’s a lot less than you’d pay for a conventional full service sale experience, for a level of exposure that would be very hard to get on a platform like Xome.

 Almost every real estate company out there claims to offer the lowest fees – but which one offers the best value?
 Here’s our definitive guide to who actually offers the lowest commission fees.

 Everything in a deal is negotiable.
 But tradition has a huge influence over who pays realtor fees in a typical real estate transaction.
 Find out who is expected to pay what and how to renegotiate those fees.

 It takes money to make money, and selling a house is no exception.
 Here’s our comprehensive guide to how much it costs to sell your home.

 Redfin is one of the most influential real estate companies in the U.S., but many people don’t know exactly how they operate.
 In this definitive guide to Redfin, we demystify the inner workings of a real estate giant.